 Swindon Ridgeway District and Wiltshire County activities

-We continue to host the District Cooking Competition and not enter a team!
-We also host the District Rifle Shooting competition and entered 2 teams.
-We also entered a team in the Cycle Speedway competition and in the Chess competition.
+We also hosted the District Rifle Shooting competition and entered 2 teams and we entered teams in the Cycle Speedway competition and in the Chess competition.